 Many face-to-face negotiations have shifted to video and voice calls, making them more transactional.
 And the traditional retail supply chain, which typically consists of wholesalers, distribution centers, and retail stores, is offset by more online shopping, curbside drop-offs, and home deliveries.

 The outlook for domestic production of agricultural commodities, including cereals, meat, and dairy, remains robust.
 USDA’s World Agricultural Supply and Demand (WASDE) report shows most commodities on the rise.
-Even red meat and poultry continue to recover from the impacts of COVID-19 with expectations for increases in 2021.
+Even red meat and poultry continue to recover in 2021.

 How Can Private Label Brand Owners Take Control?

-The demand for food products isn’t slowing down during the pandemic.
+The demand for food products isn’t slowing down as consumers see the light at the end of the tunnel.
 And many private label brands are reacting quickly to meet rapidly changing consumer preferences.

 When it comes to developing new products or making updates to existing products, we hear from many store-brand owners that creating and managing specifications is labor-intensive and slow.
 Companies struggle with effective collaboration across departments, and when it comes to suppliers, the slow-motion collaboration gets worse.